alleyinteractive/remote-backstop/README.md

 * Cookies are not cached with the remote response.
 * By default, this plugin **requires** a persistent object cache (e.g. memcached, redis).
+* Any backstopped request (that is, any request which this plugin intercepts) is forced to have a maximum timeout of 3 seconds.

 ## Customizations